rupamonly/dodgemaster_adaptive_villain/README.md

 - Updates perceptron weights after each successful or failed dodge.

-🛠️ Perceptron Reset After Tag Change

-- Resets perceptron and learning mechanism when ball tags are swapped to prevent misclassification.

 ## ⚙️ Requirements to Run This Project ⚙️

 🖥️ Unity Version